 The paper also traces international influences in South Africa’s culture; from awareness of Langston Hughes, WEB Du Bois, and the Harlem Renaissance in the 1930s, through debates about socialist realism, Brecht, and “worker culture”.

-Political debates on the National Question played out in SA liberation culture, seeking to align communist theories of art-making with Africa’s art history and culture of resistance.
+Political debates on the National Question played out in South African liberation culture, seeking to align communist theories of art-making with Africa’s art history and culture of resistance.

-Finally this paper looks at pressures that worked to submerge this history: from direct political repression; to profitmaking institutions idealizing individualism over collective artmaking; to endless debates of propaganda vrs art nurtured in capitalism’s cold was campaigns against socialist realism.
+Finally, this paper looks at pressures that worked to submerge this history: from direct political repression; to profitmaking institutions idealizing individualism over collective artmaking; to endless debates of propaganda versus art nurtured in capitalism’s cold war campaigns against socialist realism.

 Judy Seidman was born in Norwalk, Connecticut, USA in 1951.
 She went to Achimota secondary school in Ghana (West Africa) then to university in Madison Wisconsin, receiving a BA in sociology, and an MFA (painting) in 1972.
 Since then she has worked as an artist and cultural activist within South Africa’s liberation movement, in Zambia, Swaziland and Botswana, moving to Johannesburg after 1990.
 Seidman has written extensively on the South African poster movement, and creative culture within the liberation struggle.
 Since 2007, she has facilitated art-making workshops that encourage the expression of personal histories and social awareness.

 Karl Marx and The Useless Man by Steven Sack

 On the occasion of the 100th Anniversary of the SACP.